• Home |

 Choosing the Best Caliber for Self-Defense

-Deciding on a self-defense cartridge is a highly personal decision.
-There is no perfect one-size-fits-all best self-defense caliber.
+Deciding on a self-defense cartridge is a personal decision.
+There is no perfect one-size-fits-all best self-defense cartridge.
 What works well for one shooter might be an absolute nightmare for another.

 Here is a list of the most popular options modern shooters use for defensive carry.
 Each has its pros and cons.